Delakilo/Delakilo/README.md

 Posts and comments can be liked, posts like counter is displayed.

+### Menu

+With a fixed menu, the user can easily navigate troughout the website.

+### Explore Searchbar

+The explore searchbar allows to find a user by a string-matching research.

+### Edit Profile

+The user can change his username, name, surname, profile pic and bio.
+If the user want to change only some of them, the other information remain the same.

 ## Techniques

 We tried to use some of the most advanced techniques for web developing: